OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:43

 Why is My language not clear to you?
-Because you are unable to hear what I say.
+It is because you are unable to hear what I say.

 ## John 8:44

-You belong to your father, the devil, and you want to carry out your father’s desires.
+You belong to your father, the devil, and you wish to carry out your father’s desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies.

 ## John 8:45